It’s so easy to make a beautiful garden dish flower for your garden.

-The most difficult part of making a plate or dish flower is finding the pieces to put it together.
-I find all of my pieces at thrift stores, garage sales etc. This way it’s also very inexpensive.
+The most difficult part is finding the pieces, and I find everything I use at thrift stores, garage sales etc. This way it’s also very inexpensive.

-Once you have some pieces that you’d like to use the actual assembly of your dish flower is pretty easy.
+Once you have some pieces that you’d like putting your dish flower together is pretty straight forward.

 How to Make a Garden Art Dish Flower